geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 **Qazalin** [[00:22:08](https://www.youtube.com/watch?v=Ha4yFviaLps&t=1328)]
 And yeah, I have a fix for contiguous while contiguous.
-I asked the question in TinyGrad dev if there's a way I can assert that a shape tracker has originated from movement ops on a contiguous size 10, for example.
+I asked the question in TinyGrad dev if there's a way I can assert that a ShapeTracker has originated from movement ops on a contiguous size 10, for example.
 I think I can write the spec for contiguous and then merge it.
 That's like deleting force realized completely.
 So basically what I want is like a way to, if I look at the tracker.